-- metering services supplied to first tier customers or second tier customers with annual electricity consumption of 160 MWh or less where the electricity consumption of that customer is (or is to be) measured using a revenue meter that is either an accumulation meter or a manually read interval meter - metering services supplied to first tier customers or second tier customers with annual electricity consumption of 160 MWh or less where the electricity consumption of that customer is (or is to be) measured using a revenue meter that is a remotely read interval meter, and - other fees and charges: - exit fees where the retailer becomes the responsible person for a relevant customer's metering services
+- metering services supplied to first tier customers or second tier customers with annual electricity consumption of 160 MWh or less where the electricity consumption of that customer is (or is to be) measured using a revenue meter that is either an accumulation meter or a manually read interval meter - metering services supplied to first tier customers or second tier customers with annual electricity consumption of 160 MWh or less where the electricity consumption of that customer is (or is to be) measured using a revenue meter that is a remotely read interval meter, and - other fees and charges: - exit fees where the retailer becomes the responsible person for a relevant customer's metering services - restoration fees where a retailer ceases to be the responsible person for a relevant customer's metering services and the distributor becomes the responsible person - prices for unmetered supplies,50 and - customer requested services-which are services provided to a retailer in respect of a customer that requests services to a standard in excess of that normally provided.

-44 Advanced Metering Infrastructure Order in Council 2008, 25 November 2008.
+49 Advanced Metering Infrastructure Order in Council 2008, 25 November 2008.